5 Signs you could be Close to Falling Victim to Property Fraud

 If you talk to the company you should try and understand how their sales cycle works and exactly how their deals are structured.
 By having those in-depth discussions you should be able to get a sense of whether this is a brand-new company that is more interested in short-term gain than a long-term future.

-2. The Reservation Fees Or Deposits Are Too High
+The Reservation Fees or Deposits are Too High

 The second thing to watch out for is high reservation fees or deposits.
 To read more about this you can see our article on property scams where we go into reservation fees in detail.